The Rise of Browsing Agents: A Comprehensive Overview of AI-Powered Web Automation

 - Strong performance benchmarks (94% on ScreenSpot Web Text)

-Development Team: Nova Act is developed by Amazon’s AGI lab, co-led by former OpenAI researchers David Luan (previously of Adept) and Pieter Abbeel (co-founder of Covariant), bringing significant expertise in AI agent development.
+- Led by former OpenAI researchers David Luan (previously of Adept) and Pieter Abbeel (co-founder of Covariant)

 5. Anthropic Computer Use